-- 36. PDE investigated the claims made in the March 2, 2015 due process complaint. - 37.
+- 37. PDE investigated the claims made in the March 17, 2015 due process complaint.
+(Stipulated Exhibit-2). - 38.
 On May 6, 2015, PDE issued a fact-finding report regarding the claims set forth in the due process complaint related to the alleged failure of CS to provide the student with FAPE and sent a letter and a copy of the report to the parent on the same day.
-(Stipulated Exhibit-1). - 38.
-PDE found that CS failed to provide the student with FAPE for the time period from September 16, 2013 (the first day of kindergarten) through April 30, 2014 and the student was owed 606.3 hours of compensatory education.
-(Stipulated Exhibit-1). - 39.
-Following the federal court's remand for a due process hearing related to T-1 and T-2, PDE investigated further and issued an amended fact-finding report on December 14, 2016, and a corrected cover letter on December 15, 2016.
-(Stipulated Exhibit-2, Stipulated Exhibit-3).
+(Stipulated Exhibit-2). - 39.
+PDE found that CS failed to provide the student with FAPE for the time period from March 17, 2013 (two years prior to the due process complaint) through the end of the 2013-2014 school year on June 19, 2014 and the student was owed 1,832.1 hours of compensatory education.
+(Stipulated Exhibit-2).

-- 40. The amended fact-finding report and corrected cover letter explain that the student is owed 644 hours of compensatory education due to CS's failure to provide FAPE to the student for the time period September 16, 2013 (the first day of kindergarten) through May 16, 2014 (the last day the student attended CS).
-(Stipulated Exhibit-2, Stipulated Exhibit-3). - 41.
-The amended fact-finding report further asserted that the student made progress while placed at [the other] School between May 19, 2014 and the December 2014 closure of CS.
-(Stipulated Exhibit-2, Stipulated Exhibit-3). - 42.
-Subsequently, upon consideration of additional information, PDE determined that the student is owed an additional 450 hours of compensatory education for the time period May 19, 2014 (the student's first day at [the other] School) through December 31, 2014 (when CS closed).
-(Stipulated Exhibit-4, Stipulated Exhibit-5). - 43.
-In resolution of this matter, the parties agree that the student is owed a total of 1,094 hours of compensatory education (644 hours from September 16, 2013 through May 16, 2014, and 450 hours from May 19, 2014 through December 31, 2014) due to CS's violations of IDEA. - 44.
-PDE believes the compensatory education services should be valued at an average of \$65 per hour for a total of no more than \$71,110. - 45.
+- 40. Following the federal court's remand to the hearing officer for a due process hearing related to both T-1 and T-2, PDE investigated T-2, the second time period identified in the federal court's decision, and issued an amended fact-finding report on December 14, 2016, and a corrected cover letter on December 20, 2016.
+(Stipulated Exhibit-3). - 41.
+The amended fact-finding report explains that the student is owed 2,349.6 hours of compensatory education due to CS's failure to provide FAPE to the student for the time period March 17, 2013 (two years prior to the due process complaint) through December 31, 2014 (when the CS closed).
+(Stipulated Exhibit-3). - 42.
+The amended fact-finding report further explains that the student did not progress while placed at [Private] School between September 8, 2014 (the first day of school for the 2014-2015 school year) through December 31, 2014 (when the CS closed).
+(Stipulated Exhibit-3). - 43.
+In resolution of this matter, the parties agree that the student is owed 2,349.6 hours of compensatory education due to CS's violations of the IDEA. - 44.
+PDE believes the compensatory education services should be valued at an average of \$65 per hour. - 45.
 Parent believes the compensatory education should be valued at \$78.67 per hour. - 46.
 The parties agree that the compensatory education hours may be used by the parent in her sole discretion, so long as: - a. the provider of the services is properly credentialed, licensed, or certified; - b. the use of the compensatory education is not intended to relieve the LEA of its obligation to provide the student with FAPE; and - c. the services take the form of appropriate developmental, remedial, or enriching instruction or services that further the goals of the student's current or future IEPs, remediate past denials of FAPE, or overcome the effects of the student's disability.
 These hours may be used for services, resources, and/or materials such as, but not limited to, tutoring, summer programs, after-school programs, or software.